microsoft/IoT-For-Beginners/2-farm/lessons/1-predict-plant-growth/README.md

 ### Task - capture and store the temperature information

 Once the IoT device is publishing telemetry, the server code can be written to subscribe to this data and store it.
 Rather than save it to a database, the server code will save it to a Comma Separated Values (CSV) file.
-CSV files store data as rows of values as text with each value separated by a comma, and each record on a new line.
+CSV files store data as rows of values as text, with each value separated by a comma, and each record on a new line.
 They are a convenient, human-readable and well supported way to save data as a file.

 The CSV file will have two columns - *date* and *temperature*.
 The *date* column is set as the current date and time that the message was received by the server, the *temperature* comes from the telemetry message.